igorwaw/web-advent/content/2016/22-grid/index.md

 tags: ["python"]
 ---

-We have a cluster of storage nodes organized in a grid and we need to move data from one specific node to an access node.
+We have a cluster of storage nodes organised in a grid and we need to move data from one specific node to an access node.
 First thing, data structures.
 I decided to have a dataclass for each node, storing position in a grid and used/available/total disk space.
 Then a list of nodes (we don't